Monday, February 8th, from 2-3p.m.

 - LabArchives is a web-based application designed for scientists to organize and share laboratory data with their study team, department, across Partners institutions and with external collaborators.

-- Since this Zoom Meeting requires the use breakout rooms, you must join using the Zoom Desktop Client, Zoom Mobile App, or H.323/SIP devices.
+- Since this Zoom Meeting requires the use of breakout rooms, you must join using the Zoom Desktop Client, Zoom Mobile App, or H.323/SIP devices.
 Read more

 - If you join via the web client, Chromebooks/Chrome OS or Zoom Rooms, you will be unable to join a Breakout Room for 1:1 consultation.